SeungWon0927/AR_Tracker/README.md

 Mainly used C# and googleARCore assets

 Part 1:
-The application can create planes tracked by the ARCore.
-The user can place real-life objects on planes tracked by ARCore.
+The application can create virtual grids on real ground tracked by the ARCore.

 Part 2:
 The application can track 2 different images and play 2 different videos based on which image it detects.